IBM-Blockchain/blockchain-vscode-extension/CONTRIBUTING.md

 ## Running the unit tests
+There are several packages, each with their own unit tests.
+To run all the unit tests apart from the extension ones run `lerna run unit`.
+This will also check coverage.
+If you want to debug the unit tests then in the debug panel choose `Unit tests` for the package you want to test and click play.

+To run the extension unit tests
 1. In the debug panel, change the value in the dropdown from "Extension" to "Unit Tests", and then click play.
 The output from the tests will appear in the VS Code debug console when the Unit Tests output is selected.
 2. You can check the code coverage by navigating to the coverage directory in the repository, and opening the `index.html` file that you find there.
 This file is regenerated every time you run the unit tests.
 3. Changing "Unit Tests" to "Debug Unit Tests" will let you... debug your unit tests.
 Be aware that running the unit tests in this way will not generate a coverage report.